 The Sebring Regional Airport and Industrial Park Community Redevelopment Agency (CRA) is reported as a blended component unit of Sebring Airport Authority.
-Its Annual Budget was approved by Resolution 21-05 on September 16, 2021.
+Its Annual Budget for fiscal year 2023 was approved by Resolution 22-02 on September 22, 2022.
 The detailed budgets are available for review upon request.